 The trip to the top of Huchuy Picchu and back takes only about 45 minutes.
 For more spectacular views, hike to the top of Wayna Picchu, which takes about two hours roundtrip.
 From this path you can also take a detour to see the Temple of the Moon, part of the Gran Caverna, or Great Cave, complex.
 This adds another hour or two to your total trekking time.

-Hiking Machu Picchu Mountain is also optional, and is more rigorous and less crowded than the Huayna Picchu trail.
+Hiking Machu Picchu Mountain is also an option, and is more rigorous and less crowded than the Huayna Picchu trail.
 Located on the opposite side of the ruins, Machu Picchu Mountain is higher than Huayna Picchu (it tops out at more than 10,000 feet, compared to Huayna Picchu’s 8,900 feet), so some travelers may be affected by the altitude.
 This hike takes an hour longer than Huayna Picchu, but the views are similarly spectacular.

 Both the Huayna Picchu and Machu Picchu Mountain hikes are restricted to 200 visitors for each entry period: between 7:00 and 8:00 a.m., or between 10:00 and 11:00 a.m.